Skip to content

 Returns:

-A solution on the original graph.
+A list of solutions on the original graph.

 """